berayboztepe/Binary_Classification/README.md

 ![](img/RMS-50/Final/acc%20and%20loss%20total%20for%20precision%20for%20the%20last%20rms%20model.PNG)

 **But when we check total test accuracy and test loss, our accuracy has decreased but not significantly much.
-But when we check difference of losses, our loss has decreased from 0.24 to 0.15 which means, our loss is significantly improved with decrasing by %37.5.
+But when we check difference of losses, our loss has decreased from 0.24 to 0.15 which means, our loss is significantly improved with decreasing by %37.5.
 So, the model with 70 epochs is more efficient to use.**

 # ADAM Optimization Algorithm